mozilla/gecko-dev/toolkit/components/telemetry/docs/collection/webextension-api.rst

 ``recordEvent``
 ~~~~~~~~~~~~~~~

-Deprecated since Firefox 132 by bug 1894533.
+As of Firefox 132, this method is a no-op.
+See Bug 1894533.

 Instead, use :doc:`Glean APIs <../../glean/user/glean_for_legacy_events>` to record events.